Louise Beck Properties logo

 Habitability Standards

-Landlords must provide rental units that meet North Carolina’s health, safety, and building codes.
+Landlords must provide rental properties that meet North Carolina’s health, safety, and building codes.
 The property should be structurally sound, free of mold and pest issues, and equipped with functioning smoke and carbon monoxide detectors.

 Tenant Evictions

-The eviction process generally includes providing written notice, filing an eviction lawsuit, attending a court hearing, and obtaining a judgment before forcibly removing the tenant.
-Illegal eviction methods, such as locking out tenants, removing their belongings, or shutting off utilities, are prohibited and likely to be overturned in court.
+The eviction process generally includes providing an eviction notice, filing an eviction lawsuit or summary ejectment case, attending a court hearing in small claims court, and obtaining a judgment before forcibly removing the tenant.

 Security Deposit Regulations

 Security deposit regulations in North Carolina include maximum limits based on lease length.
-For example, landlords can charge up to 1.5 times the monthly rent for month-to-month leases.
-Deductions from the security deposit must be lawful, covering unpaid rent, utilities, or damages beyond normal wear and tear.
+For example, landlords can charge up to two weeks’ rent for a week-to-week lease, one and one-half months’ rent for month-to-month leases, and two months’ rent for longer lease terms.

 The deposit must be returned within 30 days after the tenant vacates the property.
-If deductions are made, landlords must provide an itemized list explaining the charges.
+If deductions are made, North Carolina landlords must provide an itemized list explaining the charges.
 Failing to return a security deposit in accordance with the law may result in penalties for the landlord.

 Landlord Entry

 North Carolina law does not specify strict entry requirements for landlords.
-While landlords can enter rental units without prior notice for legitimate reasons such as inspections, emergencies, or showing the unit to prospective tenants, providing reasonable notice is recommended.
+While landlords can enter rental units without prior notice for legitimate reasons such as inspections, emergencies, or showing the unit to prospective tenants, providing reasonable advance notice is recommended.

 Bottom Line